-In 2019, the percentage of students achieving Grade 4 or above were:
+In 2023, the percentage of students achieving Grade 4 or above were:

-German - 77% Spanish - 58%
+Spanish - 96% French - 86%

 Languages are not just for people who want to become language teachers and translators!
 Many of our students go on to study an A level in a Modern Foreign Language and universities look favourably on those students who have chosen to continue with a language at GCSE level.
 In fact, some universities even ask for this as an entry requirement.
 Learning another language can enhance your employment and mobility prospects, whatever your chosen career.
-The skills students acquire studying languages are invaluable and employers often look for candidates who are confident communicators, risk takers and adaptable in challenging situations.
-Many people today are using skills they have developed in language lessons for their jobs as journalists, tour managers, lawyers, event organisers or business people in a variety of international organisations.
+The transferrable skills students acquire studying languages are invaluable and employers often look for candidates who are confident communicators, risk takers and adaptable in challenging situations.
+Many people today are using skills they have developed occupations in which speaking 2+ languages is beneficial in language lessons for their jobs as journalists, tour managers, lawyers, event organisers or business people in a variety of international organisations.